idnasirasira/cx_shipment/SETUP.md

 - Verify `CI_ENV` is set correctly
 - Ensure `application/config/environments/` directory exists

+#### 5. URL Rewriting Not Working

+- Ensure Apache mod_rewrite is enabled
+- Check that `.htaccess` file is in project root
+- Verify web server configuration allows `.htaccess` overrides

 ### Debug Mode

 In development environment, debug information is automatically enabled.
 You can: